openshift/origin/README.md

 ### Docker registry

-OpenShift builds allow pushing built images into docker registry.
-Currently we only support one registry per OpenShift installation.
+OpenShift builds allow pushing built images into docker registry, for details see [our API](#API).
-Still you can use either private [docker registry](https://github.com/docker/docker-registry) or the [official docker hub](https://hub.docker.com/).
+You can use either private [docker registry](https://github.com/docker/docker-registry) or the [official docker hub](https://hub.docker.com/).
+If the two are available private will be favored.

 **Private docker registry**

 To setup private docker registry you can either follow the steps [here](https://github.com/docker/docker-registry#quick-start) or use [simple-ruby-app example](https://github.com/openshift/origin/blob/master/examples/simple-ruby-app) to host one inside OpenShift.
-Afterwards you need to pass `DOCKER_REGISTRY` environment variable to `openshift start` command, specifying the address of your registry, e.g. `DOCKER_REGISTRY=localhost:5000`.
+Now all you need to do is to specify your repository in `buildConfig`.

 **Docker Hub**